 Fake Reviews Come at High Cost for Businesses

 According to the World Economic Forum, online reviews are projected to influence $3.8 trillion in global e-commerce spending.
-The issue of fake reviews has become so severe that in 2023, the FTC announced plans to work toward banning fake reviews and testimonials.
+The issue of fake reviews has become so severe that in 2024, the FTC announced plans to work toward banning fake reviews and testimonials.

 While it’s common for a disgruntled former employee to share their side of the story through online review, this individual has held a grudge for years, engaging in fake negative review “bombing” from various fake accounts every few months.

-Online Reviews Breakdown.
-Over 23% of Online Reviews are Likely Fake
+Online Reviews Breakdown: 23% Are Likely Fake

 According to RetainTrust research analyzing online reviews across platforms like Google, Yelp, Glassdoor, Trustpilot, and TripAdvisor, approximately 23% of reviews are suspected to be fraudulent.

-Online Reviews Breakdown
+Online Reviews Breakdown | % |

 The prevalence of fraudulent reviews, as highlighted by our research across major platforms such as Google, Yelp, Glassdoor, Trustpilot, and TripAdvisor, points to the challenges businesses face in maintaining the authenticity of online feedback.
-As consumers increasingly rely on reviews to make informed decisions, the integrity of these platforms become critical.

 The Significance of Online Reviews By the Numbers